WilliamCCHuang/GraphLIME/README.md

 ## Usage

 This implementation is easy to use.
-All you need to do is to confirm your model outputs log probability (for example, outputs by `F.log_softmax()`) first, and then instantiate a `GraphLIME` object, and finally explain the specific node by `explain_node` method.
+All you need to do is to confirm that your model outputs log probabilities (for example, outputs by `F.log_softmax()`) first, then instantiate a `GraphLIME` object, and finally explain the specific node by calling `explain_node()` method.

 ```python
 from graphlime import GraphLIME